 Get Your Guide is a website and app with activities and day tours all over the world.
 A cool thing they offer is “Skip The Line” entry tickets for attractions that you’d otherwise have buy in person, allowing you to spend more time exploring and less time waiting in line.
 They also have 24/7 customer service and most bookings offer free cancellations up to 24 hours before.

-Viator is owned by Trip Advisor and offer more tours and activities than any other site.
+Viator is owned by Trip Advisor and offers more tours, cooking classes, and activities than any other site.
 They have free cancellation and payment options to satisfy any plan or budget and 24/7 customer support.

 The leaders in small group adventure travel for over 20 years, G Adventures offers small group tours made up of like-minded travelers.
 We like that they give travelers a taste of the local culture, food, and life, and they offer tours for people of all ages and family-friendly tours.

+This is the site we recommend for renting a car in Mexico.
 Renting a car is one of our top tips for getting off the beaten path when traveling.
-This site compares all of the top car rental companies to find you the best deal.
+DiscoverCars compares all of the top car rental companies and lists what’s included to find you the best deal.

 Rent a local RV or camper for a quick weekend getaway or a longer adventure (like our Colorado to California road trip).
 It’s a great option for those looking for a budget-friendly vacation.